 According to the Centers for Disease Control and Prevention, chronic periodontal disease affects about half of all adults over 30 in the United States — so you’re not alone if you’re suffering from gum disease.
-At Larchmont Family Dental, Avi Malkis and the staff offer safe and effective laser gum treatments as well as scaling and root planing for patients in the Westchester County of New York, including Larchmont, Mamaroneck, Harrison, and New Rochelle, New York.
+At Larchmont Family Dental, Avi Malkis and the staff offer safe and effective laser gum treatments as well as scaling and root planing for patients in the Westchester County of New York.
+We also offer invisalign.
+We are located in Larchmont near Westchester, New Rochelle, and Mamaroneck, New York.
+Call us to book your appointment today.
 To learn more, call Larchmont Family Dental or schedule an appointment online.

 Gum disease, which is also called periodontal disease, is when the tissues that surround and support your teeth become infected.
 Bacteria in the plaque that builds up on your teeth causes the infection.